Written by Éamon Chawke | March 16, 2020

 Third, if someone rattles your cage, take legal advice ASAP.
 Boss Brewing is just one of 1000s of small companies who have received a letter from a bigger company telling them to do this or that because they are infringing this right or that one.
 If your business receives such a letter, pick up the phone and speak to a Briffa lawyer as soon as possible.
 We give free consultations to all new clients who need help and we do this stuff every day so we’re pretty good at it.
 In most cases, there is some solution or workable angle and often the situation isn’t as dire as it may first appear.
 And if all else fails, we’ll try to get Hugo Boss involved!

-If you would like a free consultation with one of our specialist intellectual property lawyers, contact us on 020 7288 6003 or [email protected].
+If you would like a free consultation with one of our specialist intellectual property lawyers, contact us on 020 7096 2779 or firstname.lastname@example.org.

 Written by Éamon Chawke, Solicitor